-Bi-State Development Research Institute received nearly \$1 million dollars for an innovative mobile unit program, in partnership with the St. Louis County Department of Public Health.
+Bi-State Development Research Institute helped facilitate Metro Transit's application for a nearly \$1 million dollar grant for an innovative mobile unit program, in partnership with the St. Louis County Department of Public Health.
 The St. Louis County Department of Public Health will provide health screenings such as blood pressure and cholesterol tests at several MetroLink stations in north St. Louis County.
 This public transit and healthcare partnership creates a bridge between silos by serving the health care needs of public transit riders along their routes.
 The program is designed to provide underserved residents with easier access to health care.
 The mobile units will serve the North Hanley MetroLink Station, the Rock Road MetroLink Station and the Wellston MetroLink Station.